rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 Less is better.
 It is more important to size VMs closer to what they need as opposed to loading in extra capacity that might not be used.
 Assigning too many CPUs slows performance down.
-Begin with 2 CPUs, and go to 4 if necessary.
-Very rarely start with 4 or more.
-Regardless of vendor recommendation for a physical environment, virtual CPUs do not map 1:1 to physical CPUs.
+Begin with two CPUs, and go to four if necessary.
+Very rarely start with four or more.
+Regardless of vendor recommendation for a physical environment, virtual CPUs do not map 1 to 1 to physical CPUs.
 It's a completely different architecture.

 #### Why does Rackspace require overhead storage?